Skip to main content

 What this means in practice:

-This prohibition directly targets government-operated or government-commissioned systems that:
+This is the prohibition aimed squarely at state-run "social credit" machinery.
+It catches government-operated or government-commissioned systems that:

 • Aggregate behavioural data across multiple life domains (financial, social, civic, online) to generate a composite "trustworthiness" or "social" score